 Biosense wasn’t made to be shared or used with kids, but that hasn’t prevented me from letting my wife and kids use it as well.

-To my surprise, Biosense worked incredibly well with both our seven-year-old daughter and our five-year-old son.
-In fact, those two have consistently scored better breath ketone readings than my wife and me.
+To my surprise, Biosense worked incredibly well with both our nine-year-old daughter and our seven-year-old son (they were seven and five old when they first started using Biosense).
+In fact, they have consistently scored better breath ketone readings than my wife and me.

 Lucas, our youngest, clocked in at 36 ACEs one morning after skipping dinner the night before.
 Needless to say, we didn’t make him fast; he decided to play with his toys rather than eat.